Full-bodied VS Printed Surfaces

 Why Choose Full-Bodied Stone over Printed Surfaces.

 When selecting surfaces for kitchens, bathrooms, and architectural features, the choice between full-bodied stone and printed alternatives can significantly impact both aesthetics and long-term performance.
-At Better Stone, we specialise in full-bodied synthetic Synterra Claystone, engineered to deliver enduring beauty, fabrication flexibility, and lasting value.
+At Better Stone, we specialise in full-bodied Synterra Claystone, engineered to deliver enduring beauty, fabrication flexibility, and lasting value.

 Here’s why full-bodied stone is the superior choice.